 So I landed in Gothenburg.
-I was met by my hosts and they took me to the Konstepidemin, where my studio was.
-And one…Read More
+I was met by my hosts and they took me to the Konstepidemin,…Read More

 Born in Nairobi to black and white parents, and brought up as an expatriate in the Middle East, Boswell combines traditional draftswomanship and digital technology to create drawings, animations and installations.
 Boswell was nominated/shortlisted for the Art Foundation’s Animation Fellowship 2012, was the first recipient of the Sky Academy Arts Scholarship, which she used to produce her immersive installation The Matter of Memory, which she first showed alongside John Akomfrah and Rashaad Newsome at Carroll / Fletcher Gallery, London in 2014.
 She participated in the Gothenburg International Biennial of Contemporary Art 2015 and the Biennial of Moving Images 2016 at the Centre d’Art Contemporain in Geneva, and has exhibited at Art15, 1:54 London and New York, and galleries including Kristin Hjellegjerde Gallery, The Fine Art Society, and New Art Exchange.
 Dear Mr Shakespeare, her Guardian / British Council commissioned short film collaboration with filmmaker Shola Amoo (in which she wrote, performed, and animated) was nominated for Best International Short at Sundance 2017, she is currently one of the artists-in-residence at Somerset House Studios, and her solo show For Every Real Word Spoken opened recently at Tiwani Gallery, London.
 Boswell was also the Special Prize Winner of the Future Generation Art Prize 2017, and as such will exhibits in Venice during Summer 2017.